unparalleled-js/docs-1/workbot/workbot-actions.md

 This action will upload a file to the specified channel, DM or thread.
 You can also include a simple message together with the file.

-![Upload file with simple message](/assets/images/workbot/workbot-actions/upload-file-with-message.png)
+![Upload file with simple message](/assets/images/workbot/workbot-actions/upload-file-with-message.png) *A short message before the Chat history.json file*

 The following table lists the fields available in an **Upload file** action.